 5 Reasons Why Evaluation Matters to Your Project

-As a senior analyst at NICHQ, I’m a huge proponent of evaluation.
+Hosting a Department of Applied Research and Evaluation at NICHQ, we are huge proponents of evaluation.
 The reason is simple: projects may sound compelling and seem worthwhile, but it is hard to know if they actually achieve their goals without collecting data and conducting an evaluation.
 Evaluation data provides a window into whether, why and how programs achieve their goals.
 Evaluation is also essential to ensure that limited resources are utilized most efficiently for the greatest possible impact.

 Still need convincing?
 Here are five reasons why evaluation matters to your project and how to get it done.

 1. You learn how to optimize for success and discover the story behind the results.

 Evaluators ask three overarching questions at the start, middle, and end of the project:

 - Why? (the story behind what happened)